Japanese Sweet Potato Pie

 Leave a Rating!

-I hope you enjoy this Mini Sweet Potato Pie!
+I hope you enjoy this Sweet Potato Pie!
 If you try it, don’t forget to leave a rating to share your thoughts—I love hearing from you!

-Mini Japanese Sweet Potato Pie
+Japanese Sweet Potato Pie

 5 from 1 vote